 What Do You Think?

-Is volcano boarding something you would try?
-Have you ever heard of it before?
+Is volcano boarding something you’d try?
+Have you heard of it before?

 Location: León, Nicaragua

 Cost: $30 US (all profits donated to charity)